SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 * Don't forget scp files to your /home/formationX.
 Transfer reference files fasta, gff and `gffcompare_out.annotated.gtf` to use it later with IGV.

 {% highlight bash %}
+# copy gene counts files
 scp -r /scratch/formationX/TOGGLe-RNASEQ/COUNTS/*tsv /home/formationX
+# copy gffcompare annotation
 scp -r /scratch/formationX/TOGGLe-RNASEQ/OUT/stringtieEB/gffcompare_out.annotated.gtf /home/formationX
+# copy references
 scp -r /scratch/formationX/REF/ /home/formationX
+# copy BAMs files but before index it with `samtools index`
+for file in /scratch/formationX/TOGGLe-RNASEQ/OUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bam; do samtools index $fl; done
+# and copy BAM and BAI files
+scp  /scratch/formationX/TOGGLe-RNASEQ/OUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bai /home/formationX
 {% endhighlight %}

 * Transfert data from your home to your LOCAL machine (filezilla or scp)

 -----------------------
-<a name="practice-3"></a>
+<a name="practice-4"></a>
-### Practice 3 IGV : Visualization of mapped reads against genes using IGV
+### Practice 4 IGV : Visualization of mapped reads against genes using IGV
-Practice 6 will be performed with Integrated Genome Viewer (IGV).
+Practice 4 will be performed with Integrated Genome Viewer (IGV).

-* Focus on a gene that has been found to be differentially expressed and observe the structure of the gene.
+Focus on a gene that has been found to be differentially expressed and observe the structure of the gene.

-- From master0 `qlogin -q formation.q`

-- Lauch `samtools index` using bam obtained by hisat2:
+* Run igv : `igv.sh &`
+* Load reference genome, GFF annotation file, BAMs files and the gffCompare `gffcompare_out.annotated.gtf` output.
+* Recovery some ID to visualise it in IGV:
 {% highlight bash %}
-for fl in ./*.bam; do samtools index $fl; done
-{% endhighlight %}

-- Run igv : `igv.sh &`

-- Load reference genome, GFF annotation file, BAMs files and the gffCompare `gffcompare_out.annotated.gtf` output.

-- Recovery some ID to visualise it in IGV:
-{% highlight bash %}
 grep 'class_code "u"' gffcompare_out.annotated.gtf | less
 {% endhighlight %}

-- Copy a identifiant, for example, "XLOC_000469" et and search it in IGV.
+* Copy a identifiant, for example, "XLOC_000469" it and search it in IGV.
 Show this loci.

-- or  :
+* or  :
 {% highlight bash %}
 grep 'class_code "x"' gffcompare_out.annotated.gtf | less
 {% endhighlight %}

-- Search other gene, for example, "LOC_Os01g01710".
+* Search other gene, for example, "LOC_Os01g01710".

 -----------------------
+<a name="practice-5"></a>
-# 4. Differential Expression Analysis (DE) using scripts associated with Trinity software
+# 5. Differential Expression Analysis (DE) using scripts associated with Trinity software

-## 4.1 Identify differentially expressed genes between the two tissues.
+## 5.1 Identify differentially expressed genes between the two tissues.

 The tool `run_DE_analysis.pl` is a PERL script that use `Bioconductor package edgeR`.

 {% highlight python %}
+# Go to kallisto results
+cd /scratch/formationX/KALLISTO

-#run DE analysis
+# Run DE analysis
 $path_to_trinity/Analysis/DifferentialExpression/run_DE_analysis.pl \
---matrix Trinity_trans.isoform.counts.matrix \
+--matrix kallisto_trans.isoform.counts.matrix \
 --method edgeR \
 --samples_file design.txt \
 --output edgeR_results
 {% endhighlight %}

 The output files are in the directory edgeR_results.
-Observe file `Trinity_trans.isoform.counts.matrix.Batch_vs_CENPK.edgeR.DE_results`.
+Observe file `kallisto_trans.isoform.counts.matrix.Batch_vs_CENPK.edgeR.DE_results`.
 It provides several values for each gene:

 1) FDR to indicate whether a gene is differentially expressed or not